-If you’re interested in a new career path, getting your CDL can open up a lot of exciting opportunities.
-Drivers with CDL licenses are currently in high demand and because of that, there are tons of companies looking to hire qualified drivers in the United States.
-Once you have your class A license, you’re able to explore many different types of jobs, from long haul trucking to driving an inner-city transit bus, becoming a dispatcher or even a truck driving school instructor.
+If you’re interested in a new career path or you’re looking for your first real job, getting your CDL can open up a lot of exciting opportunities.
+Drivers with Class A and Class B CDL licenses are currently in high demand.
+Because of that, there are tons of companies looking to hire qualified drivers in the United States.
+Once you have your class A license, you’re able to explore many different types of jobs, from long-haul trucking to driving an inner-city transit bus, becoming a dispatcher, or even a truck driving school instructor.

 The best part is that attending trucking school and getting your CDL lets you get started in a new career fast.
 So, exactly how long is truck driving school?
 Which factors determine how long the program will actually take?

-A common question people ask when researching a new career in the trucking industry, is how long is truck driving school and how long will the training period take?
-Ultimately, there isn’t just one, simple answer.
+One of the most common questions people ask when researching a new career in the trucking industry, is how long is truck driving school and how long will the training period take?
+Ultimately, there isn’t just one simple answer.
 The length of truck driving school will vary depending on a few different factors.
-The first factor is whether or not you’re trying to gain your class A, class B or class C license.
+The first factor is whether or not you’re trying to gain your Class A, Class B or Class C license.

 Class A CDL

-A Class A CDL allows a driver to operate a vehicle weighing 26,001 or more pounds provided the vehicle(s) being towed is in excess of 10,000 pounds.
-A Class A CDL also allows you to drive across state lines.
+Arguably the most versatile CDL license available, a Class A CDL allows a driver to operate a vehicle weighing 26,001 or more pounds provided the vehicle(s) being towed is in excess of 10,000 pounds.
+Contrary to the Class B or Class C CDL, a Class A CDL also allows you to drive across state lines.

 There are several programs available that offer training for a class A license, including Truck Driver Institute.
 Although you can opt for a school that takes several months, TDI’s training program can be completed in just 3 weeks.
 When selecting a truck driving school, it’s important to be sure the program will prepare you for all aspects of the CDL test, from the written exam to the road test.